keskival/sleeping_machines/README.md

 - [Causal Logic Models](https://sites.stat.washington.edu/tsr/uai-causal-structure-learning-workshop/papers/dash.pdf): "We define Causal Logic Models (CLMs), a new probabilistic, first-order representation which uses causality as a fundamental building block.
 Rather than merely converting causal rules to first-order logic as various methods in Statistical Relational Learning have done, we treat the causal rules as basic primitives which cannot be altered without changing the system."
 - [Learning and Memory](http://michaeldmann.net/mann18.html)
 - [A Memory without a Brain](https://www.tum.de/nc/en/about-tum/news/press-releases/details/36462/)
+- [Quantum Parallelism](https://www.sciencedirect.com/topics/mathematics/quantum-parallelism): "Like most factorization algorithms, Shor's algorithm reduces the factorization problem to the problem of finding the period of a function, but uses quantum parallelism to find a superposition of all values of the function in one step.", "In 1996 Grover described a quantum algorithm for searching an unsorted database D containing N items in a time of order N; on a classical computer, the search requires a time of order N."